lucadallavecchia/rag-poc/README.md

 # 🧠 Spring Boot RAG PoC (Retrieval-Augmented Generation) with Ollama + Mistral

 This is a Proof of Concept (PoC) for a RAG (Retrieval-Augmented Generation) system built with Java 21 and Spring Boot.
-It integrates a local LLM via Ollama (Mistral) with an in-memory vector store, allowing you to ask questions about web content extracted via Firecrawl.
+It integrates a local LLM via Ollama (Mistral) with an in-memory vector store, allowing you to ask questions about a specific context.

 ---